lukyyy9/cartonord/README.md

 This project consists of 4 microservices:

-- **cartonord-front** - React frontend with MapLibre GL JS for map editing and visualization
+- **front** - React frontend with MapLibre GL JS for map editing and visualization
-- **cartonord-back** - Node.js/Express API server for data management
+- **back** - Node.js/Express API server for data management
-- **cartonord-tile-server** - Express server for serving vector tiles from MBTiles files
+- **tile-server** - Express server for serving vector tiles from MBTiles files
-- **cartonord-tiler** - Microservice for generating tilesets using Tippecanoe
+- **tiler** - Microservice for generating tilesets using Tippecanoe

 ## Features